-- 1. Reconstruction of said premises shall commence within two years after such catastrophe or demolition. - 2.
-Building(s) reconstructed as of right shall be located on the same footprint as the original nonconforming structure and shall be only as great in volume or area as the original nonconforming structure. - 3.
-In the event that the proposed reconstruction would (a) cause the structure to exceed the volume or area of the original nonconforming structure or (b) cause the structure to be located other than on the original footprint, a Special Permit shall be required.
+- 1. Reconstruction of said premises shall commence within three years after such catastrophe or demolition.
+(Amended May 2019 ATM, Art.
+30) - 2.
+Building(s) reconstructed as of right shall be located on the same footprint as the original nonconforming structure and shall be only as great in gross floor area as the original nonconforming structure.
+(Amended May 2019 ATM, Art.
+30) - 3.
+In the event that the proposed reconstruction would (a) cause the structure to exceed the gross floor area of the original nonconforming structure or (b) cause the structure to be located other than on the original footprint, a Special Permit shall be required.
 In the case of voluntary demolition, the Special Permit shall be obtained from the Zoning Board of Appeals prior to such demolition.
+(Amended May 2019 ATM, Art.
+30)